-- Ecological impact assessment: Evaluating the short-term and long-term effects of pigs on the rainforest using pig exclosures.
+- Ecological impact assessment2: Evaluating the short-term and long-term effects of pigs on the rainforest using pig exclosures.

-- Product risk assessment delivery: Testing target-specificity of feral pig baits in omnivore-rich communities where non-target species share similar dietary preferences to pigs.
+- Product risk assessment delivery3: Testing target-specificity of feral pig baits in omnivore-rich communities where non-target species share similar dietary preferences to pigs.

-- Anthropology of feral pig management: Exploring the conflicts in feral pig management particularly with regards to use of hunting as a control technique.
+- Anthropology of feral pig management4: Exploring the conflicts in feral pig management particularly with regards to use of hunting as a control technique.

-- Socio-economic implications of pigs and pig management methods: Assessing the perceived socio-economic and ecological values of feral pigs for different stakeholder groups and their views on pig management methods.
+- Socio-economic implications of pigs and pig management methods5: Assessing the perceived socio-economic and ecological values of feral pigs for different stakeholder groups and their views on pig management methods.